Introduction and explanation.

 Well, yes, but my mind is also always associating,

-reasoning, connecting, analyzing, and concluding (at least
+reasoning, connecting, analyzing, and concluding on an ongoing

 A new connection, reason, or conclusion will come to me,